core-wg/resource-directory/draft-ietf-core-resource-directory.md

 filtering in the lookup interfaces from the rules for unknown endpoint attributes.

+## "Endpoint Type" (et=) RD Parameter values {#et-registry}

-This specification establishes a new sub-registry under "CoRE Parameters" called "Endpoint Type".
+This specification establishes a new sub-registry under "CoRE Parameters" called '"Endpoint Type" (et=) RD Parameter values'.
-The registry properties (required policy, requirements, template) are identical to those of the Resource Type parameters in {{RFC6690}}.
+The registry properties (required policy, requirements, template) are identical to those of the Resource Type parameters in {{RFC6690}}, in short:

+The review policy is IETF Review for values starting with "core", and Specification Required for others.

+The requirements to be enforced are:

+* The values MUST be related to the purpose described in {{et-description}}.

+* The registered values MUST conform to the ABNF reg-rel-type definition of
+  {{RFC6690}} and MUST NOT be a URI.

+* It is recommended to use the period "." character for segmentation.

 The registry is initially empty.

 # Examples {#examples}